Visitors who don’t click don’t convert.

 When you use a first-person pronoun such as “I” in your button copy, you’re giving control to the user.
 That’s exactly what people want: to be in charge and choose what they want – whether to click or not.

-That said, there’s no one “right or wrong” color, shape or position for your call-to-action button.
+That said, there’s no one “right or wrong” background or text color, shape or position for your call-to-action button.
 You just have to find out what works by split testing.
 Like I often say, “test everything.”

 What other tactics do you use to create your call-to-action buttons that have led to a higher click rate and more engagement?